Lucy Woodward: Career

 Woodward released her fourth album Til They Bang on the Door (GroundUP Music) in 2016.
-The album was co-produced by Michael League and Henry Hey, mixed by Nic Hard, and included musicians Everett Bradley, Dave Eggar, Natalia 'Saw Lady' Paruz, and members of Snarky Puppy.
+The album was co-produced by Michael League and Henry Hey, mixed by Nic Hard, and included musicians Everett Bradley, Dave Eggar, Cory Henry, Natalia 'Saw Lady' Paruz, and members of Snarky Puppy.

 In 2017, she performed with the Danish group TipToe Big Band at the Aarhus Jazz Festival.
 A year later she worked with the WDR Big Band and Chris Walden.
 She has also sung with the Dave Richards Big Band in Los Angeles and with the Henry Mancini Institute Orchestra.
 Woodward recently performed with the hr-Bigband with arrangements and conducting by Jim McNeely.